Beyond Meditation lies Postures to Meditate

 - Works effectively on concentration power

-- Essential for healthy lifestyle and immune system
+- Essential for a healthy lifestyle and immune system

-- One learns the art of acceptance, simplicity, let go, and hold on
+- One learns the art of acceptance, simplicity, letting go, and holding on

-There, are thousand benefits for practicing meditation; but people often confuse with ~ how to start, when to start, where to do and what to do…
+There, are a thousand of benefits to practicing meditation; but people are often confused about ~ how to start when to start, and what to do…

-Meditation is practiced world-wide; and there are different forms of practicing meditation around the globe.
-The postures of meditation have evolved with different practice, branches, forms, culture, and needs.
+Meditation is practiced worldwide, and there are different forms of practicing meditation around the globe.
+The postures of meditation have evolved with different practices, branches, forms, cultures, and needs.

-But, strangely despite different postures of meditation are in practice, yet all postures have something strikingly similar.
-If for an instance, one photographs people meditating around the world, the conclusion will be all the meditation postures will look almost same.
+But, strangely despite different postures of meditation being in practice, all postures have something strikingly similar.
+If for an instance, one photographs people meditating around the world, the conclusion will be all the meditation postures will look almost the same.

 Therefore, one should be first free of prejudice; only then start practicing meditation.

 Do, you wonder!
-Are you confused; whether it’s right posture or not?
-Is it right place or not?
+Are you confused; about whether it’s the right posture or not?

 Let’s look into the universal meditation postures…

-The first point starts from how you sit, while doing meditation.
+The first point starts with how you sit while doing meditation.
 There are six sitting methods for practicing meditation.

 - Quarter Lotus: The simple, effective, and best sitting posture for meditation.
 The ideal posture, ask you to sit with your legs loosely crossed and both feet resting below the opposite thigh.

-- The Half Lotus: Often people, who have problem in the beginning to sit in ‘Quarter Lotus’, should opt for ‘The Half Lotus’ position.
-It’s a modification of ‘Quarter Lotus’ and is recommended for you, only when you find it difficult to start while siting with both legs crossed.
+- The Half Lotus: Often people, who have problems at the beginning sitting in ‘Quarter Lotus’, should opt for ‘The Half Lotus’ position.
+It’s a modification of ‘Quarter Lotus’ and is recommended for you, only when you find it difficult to start while sitting with both legs crossed.

-You just need to cross right leg, and place it over the top of opposite thigh.
+You just need to cross your right leg and place it over the top of the opposite thigh.
 The left leg can rest below the crossed leg.

 - Seiza: One of the healthiest meditations sitting posture is derived from ‘Virasana and Vajrasana’.
-The ‘Hero Pose and Thunderbolt Pose’; one can kneel in ‘Seiza posture’ and easily position cushion between your legs.
+In the ‘Hero Pose and Thunderbolt Pose’; one can kneel in ‘Seiza posture’ and easily position a cushion between your legs.

 This is how you should start meditation.
-The when and what will be answered in our next release about meditation postures.
+The when and what will be answered by DiyaYoga in the next release about meditation postures.